gohugoio/hugo/content/en/methods/page/RenderShortcodes.md

 {{%/* include "/snippets/leadership.md" */%}}
 {{< /code >}}

-Each of the included markdown files can contain calls to other shortcodes.
+Each of the included Markdown files can contain calls to other shortcodes.

 ## Shortcode notation

 In the example above it's important to understand the difference between the two delimiters used when calling a shortcode:

 - `{{</* myshortcode */>}}` tells Hugo that the rendered shortcode does not need further processing.
 For example, the shortcode content is HTML.
 - `{{%/* myshortcode */%}}` tells Hugo that the rendered shortcode needs further processing.
-For example, the shortcode content is markdown.
+For example, the shortcode content is Markdown.

 Use the latter for the "include" shortcode described above.